 Chronic Heart Failure Care Transitions Project

-IPHI is responsible for administering the Community Health Worker (CHW) portion of this project.
-This work focuses on evidence-based strategies that emphasize coordination and continuity of care, prevention and complication avoidance, and close clinical treatment.
+IPHI is responsible for administering the community health worker (CHW) portion of this project.
+This work focuses on evidence-based strategies emphasizing coordination and continuity of care, prevention and complication avoidance, and close clinical treatment.

 - Supporting CHW training;

-- Training GW Hospital and Medical Faculty Associate staff on effectively integrating CHWs into the team;
+- Training GW Hospital and Medical Faculty Associates staff on effectively integrating CHWs into the team;

 - Collaborating to ensure effective program model design; and

 - Evaluating this pilot project.